cube-js/cube/guides/real-time-dashboard/content/3_frontend_dashboard.md

 Cube.js Playground can generate a boilerplate frontend app.
 It is a convenient way to start developing a dashboard or analytics application.
-You can select your favorite frontend framework and charting library and Playground will generate a new application and wire all things together to work with the Cube.js backend API.
+You can select your favorite frontend framework and charting library and Playground will generate a new application and wire all things together to work with the Cube.js API.

 We'll use React and Chart.js in our tutorial.
-To generate a new application, navigate to "Dashboard App,” select "React Antd Static" with "Chart.js," and click on the “Create dashboard app” button.
+To generate a new application, navigate to "Dashboard App,” select "React Antd Static" with "Chart.js", turn on the "Web Socket Transport (Real-time)" switch, and click on the “Create dashboard app” button.

 ![](/images/4-screenshot-1.png)